Selected Syllabi

 ENGL 422: Writing for the Health & Human Sciences

-This course applies rhetorical principles to writing in health, hospitality, nutrition, nursing and related fields in the Health and Human Sciences.
-Taught with a special attention to health equity emphasizing rhetorical data, cultural competence, plain language and patient-centered design.
+This course applies rhetorical principles to writing in health, hospitality, nutrition, nursing, and related fields of health and human sciences.
+Taught with special attention to health equity, emphasizing rhetorical data, cultural competence, plain language, and patient-centered design.
 Notable assignments include a professional persona application portfolio, patient case notes & referral, patient educational material, and medical grant writing proposal.

 ENGL 420: Business Writing

-This course applies workplace writing in networked environments for management contexts.
-Emphasizes organizational context, project planning, document management, ethics, research, team writing.
-Notable assignments include an employment portfolio and interview on workplace communication, informational backgrounder, multimedia campaign, and reflection report.
+This course applies workplace writing in networked environments to management contexts.
+It emphasizes organizational context, project planning, document management, ethics, research, and team writing.
+Notable assignments include an employment portfolio and interview on workplace communication, an informational backgrounder, a multimedia campaign, and a reflection report.

 ENGL 106: Composition

-This foundational writing course focuses on academic rhetoric through extensive practice in composing clear, effective prose.
-Students develop skills in organization, audience awareness, style, and research-based writing, with an emphasis on revision and peer feedback.
-Notable assignments include a scholarly article rhetorical analysis, exploratory research article, and a public research poster presentation.
+This foundational writing course focuses on academic rhetoric through extensive practice composing clear, effective prose.
+Students develop skills in organization, audience awareness, style, and research-based writing, emphasizing revision and peer feedback.
+Notable assignments include a scholarly article, rhetorical analysis, exploratory research article, and a public research poster presentation.

 ENGL 1100: Composition 1